edHelper.com

 By Vickie Chao

 2 Marmots are big and chubby.
 Their bodies are stout.
 Their legs are short.
 Their ears are small and furred.
 Their tails are bushy.
 And their faces are wide with short muzzles.
-Marmots like to wear fur coats with colors ranging from dark gray to brown to yellowish-white.
+Marmots wear fur coats with colors ranging from dark gray to brown to yellowish-white.
 They are mostly active during the day.
 They eat grasses, flowers, herbs, and seeds.
 Unlike some of their relatives, marmots cannot climb trees.
 They cannot glide, either.
 So their only way of moving about is to walk or run on the ground.

 3 Scientists have found fourteen different types of marmots on Earth.
 Most of them live right here in North America.
 Of the fourteen members, one is particularly famous.
 In fact, it even has a holiday named after it!
-That celebrated marmot is called the groundhog or the woodchuck.
+That celebrated marmot is called the groundhog (or the woodchuck).
 Every year on February 2nd, people flock to a small town in Pennsylvania to wait for a groundhog named Phil to predict how long the winter is going to last.
 That special day is called Groundhog Day.

-Paragraphs 4 to 5:
+Paragraphs 4 to 6:

 For the complete story with questions: click here for printable

-Copyright © 2008 edHelper
+Copyright © 2018 edHelper